agateau/clyde/README.md

 ### `clyde setup`

 Setup Clyde: install Clyde store, and create an activation script.
-All changes are done in  "Clyde prefix" (see "Folder hierarchy" section)
+All changes are done in the "Clyde prefix" (see "Folder hierarchy" section)

 ### `clyde update`